Background pattern

 3. How to use ASPAVELI

-At least 2 weeks before starting treatment with this medication, your doctor will review your medical history and may administer one or more vaccines.
-If you cannot be vaccinated at least 2 weeks before starting treatment with ASPAVELI, to reduce the risk of infection, your doctor will prescribe antibiotics for 2 weeks after you have been vaccinated.
+At least 2 weeks before starting treatment with this medication, your doctor will review your medical history and may administer one or more vaccines to you.
+If you cannot be vaccinated at least 2 weeks before starting treatment with ASPAVELI, to reduce the risk of infection, your doctor will prescribe antibiotics for 2 weeks after vaccination.

 Dose

-The recommended initial dose for adults with HPN is 1,080 mg twice a week.
-You should take the dose twice a week, on Day 1 and Day 4 of each week of treatment.
+The recommended initial dose for adults with PNH is 1080 mg twice a week.
+You should take the dose twice a week, on Day 1 and Day 4 of each treatment week.

-If you are replacing another type of medication for HPN, called a C5 inhibitor, with ASPAVELI, you should take ASPAVELI in addition to your current dose of the C5 inhibitor as prescribed for 4 weeks.
+If you are replacing another type of PNH medication, called a C5 inhibitor, with ASPAVELI, you should take ASPAVELI in addition to your current dose of the C5 inhibitor as prescribed for 4 weeks.
 After 4 weeks, you should stop taking the C5 inhibitor.

 The dose or dosing interval should not be modified without consulting your doctor.
-Your doctor may adjust your dose to 1,080 mg every 3 days (e.g., Day 1, Day 4, Day 7, Day 10, Day 13, and so on) if necessary.
-If you think you have forgotten a dose, speak with your doctor as soon as possible.
+Your doctor may adjust your dose to 1080 mg every three days (e.g., Day 1, Day 4, Day 7, Day 10, Day 13, and so on) if necessary.
+If you think you have missed a dose, speak with your doctor as soon as possible.

 Form and route of administration

-ASPAVELI is intended to be administered in the form of a subcutaneous infusion (needle) using a syringe pump.
+ASPAVELI is intended to be administered subcutaneously by infusion using an infusion pump.
 The first doses of the medication will be administered by a healthcare professional in a clinic or treatment center.
-If treatment is going well, your doctor may discuss the possibility of administering the medication at home.
-If this is suitable, a healthcare professional will teach you or a caregiver how to administer the infusion.
+If the treatment works well, your doctor may discuss the possibility of administering the medication at home.
+If this is appropriate, a healthcare professional will teach you or a caregiver how to administer the infusion.

 The usual infusion time is about 30 minutes if two infusion sites are used or about 60 minutes if one site is used.
-The infusion should be started without delay (and completed within 2 hours after the syringe is prepared) after loading this medication into the syringe.
+The infusion should be started without delay (and completed within 2 hours of preparing the syringe) after loading this medication into the syringe.

 Instructions for use